madeso/json/README.md

 * Number(AsNumber(), Number::number)
 * String (AsString(), String::string)

-Numbers in jsonh are either represented as Int or as Number.
-0 is a Int, while 0.0 is a Number.
+Numbers in jsonh are either represented as Int or as Number/double.
+5 is a Int, while 5.0 is a Number.
-Since there are scenarios where it is important if it is one and not the other, array indices for example.
+Since there are scenarios where it is important if it is one and not the other like array indices for example.

-jsonh _will not_ do any conversions for you.
-If you AsNumber a 5 value, you will get nullptr (but you will get a non-null if you AsNumber a 5.0).
+jsonh _will not_ do any conversions for you, so if you AsNumber a 5 value, you will get nullptr (but you will get not get a null if you AsNumber a 5.0).

 ```cpp
 // 4. write some important data back